ezekeal/kingkiller/lanre.md

 Aleph had requested something of Selitos.
 He also wants him to only punish or reward what he sees and to put away personal issues.
 He refuses and with some of the Ruach form the Amyr.

 Tehlo comes forward with others and offers to serve in any way.
+Aleph gave them wings of fire and shadow, iron and glass, stone and blood. fire flickered in them, they were swift, saw into the hearts of men and sang songs of power, the fire consumed them and they were invisible, but the most powerful can see them and they carry out justice